There is an option now on your profile page

 Hobbes: "Your remaining piece must have one heck of a plan..."

 - Superman: Red Son has Lex Luthor (naturally) and Brainiac.
 Superman, on the other hand, is more of a chess novice...
 He's good, but he's not Luthor good.

-- Luthor's introduction as the Chessmaster in Red Son isn't entirely subtle, but effective: he's just won fourteen simultaneous games of chess on his coffee break, while also reading Machiavelli and teaching himself Urdu by tape "to keep my mind occupied".
+- Luthor's introduction as the Chessmaster in Red Son isn't entirely subtle, but effective: he's just won fourteen simultaneous games of chess on his coffee break, while also reading Machiavelli and teaching himself Urdu by tape (in a tape player he designed himself, no less) "to keep my mind occupied".
 How good is "Luthor good"?
 The end sees Brainiac destroyed, (and apparently Superman too), the world united and ready to accept "Luthorism" to lead it.
 He regards the chessboard and remarks "It's like it was planned to the tenth decimal point forty years ago."